Code standards

 2.1 Use control flow

 Control flow means changing the order that code runs in depending on the circumstances.
 This helps when you need to change and re-run your code often to adapt to different needs.
 Control flow uses two main tools: choices and loops.
 For example, you can use if statements to make the same code behave differently in different situations.
-You can use loops to execute the same chunk of code a number of times or until a certain condition is met. [link to relevant course]
+You can use loops to execute the same chunk of code a number of times or until a certain condition is met.
+Courses on control flow are available on the Learning Hub for python and R.

 2.2 Use functions